-The Company has appointed a professional Financial Public Relations firm with an office in London to advise on its communications strategy and to assist in the drafting and distribution of regular news and regulatory announcements.
-Regular announcements are made regarding the Company's investment portfolio as well as other relevant market and regional news.
+The Company works with its advisors on managing its communications strategy and to assist in the review and distribution of regular news and regulatory announcements.
+Periodic announcements are made regarding the Company's activities and in accordance with its reporting calendar, as well as other market and regional news relevant to the Company's business.